mjoynes-wombat-web/URL-Shortener/readme.md

 # URL Shortener - Version 1
-This URL shortener creates a unique shortened URL based on an ID that will be provided by auto incremented IDs form the urlsbase in the next version.
+This URL shortener creates a unique shortened URL based on a randomly generated string from Math.random();
 <br>
 <br>
 # Installation
-Use `npm install` in the main directory to install the project and it's dependancies.
+Use `npm install` in the main directory to install the project and its dependencies.
 <br>
 <br>
 # API Access